Rotational invariance in critical planar lattice models: Introduction

 Proving conformal invariance is quite difficult for most lattice models.
-The examples of models for which such a statement has been obtained can be counted on the fingers of one's hand: site Bernoulli percolation on the triangular lattice \cite{Smi01,CamNew06,CamNew07} (respectively for Cardy's formula, SLE(6) convergence, and CLE(6) convergence), Ising and FK-Ising models \cite{Smi10,CheSmi12,HonSmi13,CheHonIzy15,CheDumHon12a,BenHon16} (respectively for the fermionic observables in FK-Ising, in Ising, the energy and the spin fields, SLE convergence, and CLE convergence), uniform spanning trees \cite{Sch00}, dimers \cite{Ken00}, level lines of the discrete GFF \cite{SchShe09}.
+The examples of models for which such a statement has been obtained can be counted on the fingers of one's hand: site Bernoulli percolation on the triangular lattice \cite{Smi01,KhrSmi21,CamNew07,CamNew06} (respectively for Cardy's formula for the first two, SLE(6) convergence, and CLE(6) convergence), Ising and FK-Ising models \cite{Smi10,CheSmi12,HonSmi13,CheHonIzy15,CheDumHon12a,BenHon16} (respectively for the fermionic observables in FK-Ising, in Ising, the energy and the spin fields, SLE convergence, and CLE convergence), uniform spanning trees \cite{LawSchWer04}, dimers \cite{Ken00}, level lines of the discrete GFF \cite{SchShe09}.

-In all the mentioned cases, the proof relied under one form or another, on discrete holomorphic observables satisfying some discrete version of conformally covariant boundary value problems.
+In all the cases mentioned, the proof relied, in one form or another, on discrete holomorphic observables satisfying some discrete version of conformally covariant boundary value problems.
 Mathematicians were therefore able to prove conformal invariance directly, bypassing the road suggested by physicists consisting in first proving scaling and rotation invariance (translation invariance is obvious), and then deducing from it conformal invariance.
-Unfortunately, today's mathematicians' strategy is very dependent on discrete properties of the system, which explains why we are currently limited to very few instances of proofs of conformal invariance.
+Unfortunately, the current mathematical strategy is very dependent on discrete properties of the system, which explains why we are currently limited to very few instances of proofs of conformal invariance.

-In this paper, we perform one step towards the strategy inspired by Field Theory and prove rotational invariance of the large-scale properties of a number of planar models at their critical point.
+In this paper, we perform one step towards the strategy inspired by field theory and prove rotational invariance of the large-scale properties of a family of planar models at their critical point.
 Our strategy is quite general and applies to a number of integrable planar systems.
-Namely, we treat the case of the random-cluster model (also called Fortuin-Kasteleyn percolation), the Potts models, as well as the six-vertex model.
-We believe that the reasoning has also applications for the Askhin-Teller model and certain loop models.
-The proof will proceed by focusing on the random-cluster model and then extending its rotational invariance to other planar lattice models using known mapping between the models.
+We treat here the case of the random-cluster model (also called Fortuin-Kasteleyn percolation), and deduce properties for the associated Potts model using the known mapping between the two.